SomedudeX/mpeg-convert/README.md

 ## MPEG-Convert

-A highly customizable<sup>[1](#Customizing)</sup> terminal-based [Python](https://www.python.org/downloads/) wrapper for [FFmpeg](https://ffmpeg.org/download.html) that makes converting between different formats/codecs a whole lot easier for the end-user.
+A highly customizable<sup>[1](#Customizing)</sup> terminal-based [Python](https://www.python.org/downloads/) wrapper for [FFmpeg](https://ffmpeg.org/download.html) that provides a humanized approach to conversions between different multimedia formats.

-FFmpeg is a powerful multimedia tool, but its many options<sup>[2](https://ffmpeg.org/ffmpeg.html)</sup> can be overwhelming for new users.
+FFmpeg is a powerful multimedia tool, but its many options<sup>[2](https://ffmpeg.org/ffmpeg.html)</sup> can be especially overwhelming for new users.
 This wrapper aims to simplify the process of working with the FFmpeg engine to convert between different video/audio formats for the folks who doesn't want to memorize twenty options to use FFmpeg.
 This program is not, however, a complete replacement for FFmpeg in any way.
 For that purpose, you should look look into other software such as [Handbrake](https://handbrake.fr/) or [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve).

 Additionally, this tool has been hacked together in a couple of weeks, meaning that some of the finer details has not been fleshed out or extensively tested — expect some rough corners during use.
 This tool also has not been tested or designed for multiple video or audio streams.